vonnieda/WhoaLife/README.md

 10. Look at the logs to get some important URLs.
 You are looking for text like the below.
 You'll need those URLs for the next two tasks.

+        heroku logs --tail

+    It may take a few minutes to appear, but look for this:

         WhoaLife

         Scheduler Send Mail Command: curl -XPOST 'http://a:eyJ0eXAi9287349182374iOiJIUzI1NiJ9.eyJpYXQi987349238742NDZ9.8fzBdgMY9o798172918723E68F8fZNMSE5GLRiLg7fzI@localhost:3000/jobs/send'